Johanna-Ezedinma/UK-Fintech-Neobank-Digital-Transaction-Health-Monitor/README.md

 ## The Approach

-Rather than organising the dashboard around what the dataset contained, every page was structured around what a Risk or Finance stakeholder would need to know, in the order they would need to know it.
+Every page was structured around what a Risk or Finance stakeholder would need to know, in the order they would need to know it.
 The guiding question throughout was: if I had to walk into a board meeting with this data, what would I say first, second, and third?